herboren/Lucent_Block_Projection/README.md

 # Lucent_Block_Projection
- Illuminated functional blocks through solid walls.
+ Illuminated functional blocks seen through solid walls.
+Imitates radiolucent technology used in X-Rays which displays imagery based on radiopaque to various forms of radiation (hypodensity vs radiolucensy).